-Animal Flow draws upon numerous bodyweight discipline, including primarily breakdancing, parkour, gymnastics, and hand balancing.
+Animal Flow draws upon numerous bodyweight disciplines, including primarily breakdancing, parkour, gymnastics, animal locomotion, and hand balancing.
 Many "movement" disciplines can look similar, since they all incorporate some elements of "flow" while moving your body through space without using equipment.
-However, just as all rock bands are not the same, not all movement discipline are the same.
+However, just as all rock bands are not the same, not all movement disciplines are the same.
 Animal Flow utilizes a specific set of movements, taught in a specific way with their own techniques, rules, and intentions.
 While it shares a visual quality of "body movement" with some other disciplines, Animal Flow is a unique program.
 It does not have any martial arts or combat components, and does not draw upon any of those areas.
 It is also important to note that while some of the Form Specific Stretches may initially appear yogic in nature, due to the fact that they involve slower movements holding stretches at their end ranges of motion, they were not developed from a yoga background and are not actually yoga movements.
 You will see an influence of breakdancing in many of the movements.
 Recognizing that breakdancing itself draws upon a long history with roots in African dance, salsa, Capoeira, and other disciplines, Animal Flow can visually bring some of those disciplines to mind.
 However, Mike Fitch had no direct training in martial arts or yoga when designing Animal Flow and thus makes no claims to incorporating those schools into the program.
 Rather, he gives credit to the coaches he had in breakdancing, parkour and gymnastics in providing him with the basis for developing the Animal Flow program.

 While some people note that Animal Flow and Capoeira can appear visually similar, in that both disciplines focus on fluid full-body movements and flow, the two programs differ quite a bit.
 Capoeira is a movement conversation between two people (although you can practice moves and sequences on your own).
 When one person moves towards the other, they must get out of the way.
 Whilst the intention is not to hurt your partner, a kick, sweep, or barge is very deliberate in that contact would be made if the appropriate evasive move was not used.
 Capoeira requires both standing and ground based movements and is often played in a circle where music is used to set the tempo of the game.
 Because Capoeira is thought to be a martial art disguised as a dance the Capoistas play a game which matches the speed of the music beat.
 Animal Flow is a ground-based movement system that is inspired by gymnastics, parkour, hand-balancing and breakdancing.
 Although there is not a direct connection to Capoeira, the inspiration that breakdancing provides to many AF moves will inherently draw upon Capoeira as one of its roots.
-Thus, the Front Sweep move peformed in AF, which is loosely based on the 6-Step movement from breakdancing, can also resemble the sweeping movements performed in Capoira.
+Thus, the Front Sweep move performed in AF, which is loosely based on the 6-Step movement from breakdancing, can also resemble the sweeping movements performed in Capoeira.
 Additionally, both programs aim to improve connection with your own body.
 However, the techniques, intentions, and executions remain different.
-Animal Flow is centered around the 3 base positions called Ape, Beast and Crab, with alll AF sequences using the ABC’s as gateways to other movements.
+Animal Flow is centered around the 3 base positions called Ape, Beast and Crab, with all AF sequences using the ABC’s as gateways to other movements.
 Animal Flow is almost entirely quadrupedal (hands and feet on the ground), whilst Capoeira uses an equal blend of bipedal and quadrupedal moves.
 Animal Flow is not practiced as dance between individuals and has no martial arts components.
 Animal Flow could be practiced to music but it is not an inherent part of the programme.
 It is also important to note that Capoeira is steeped in tradition and history, with origins in Angola and Brazil.
 Animal Flow, on the other hand, is only 10-year old, making no claims to a spiritual foundation.
 AF is instead focused on taking a systematic approach to enhancing physical fitness qualities through movements that are accessible to everyone.
-Some of our Certified AF Instructors are also Capoistas, and their assessment of the two programs has generally been that they are simialr in their focus on fluid body movements and flow, but very different in the specific movements, the way the programs are learned and practices, and in their philosopies and intentions.
-We like to say that if you like one of them, you'll probably like the other and should give it a try! "
+Some of our Certified AF Instructors are also Capoistas, and their assessment of the two programs has generally been that they are similar in their focus on fluid body movements and flow, but very different in the specific movements, the way the programs are learned and practices, and in their philosophies and intentions.
+We like to say that if you like one of them, you'll probably like the other and should give it a try!

 No, Animal Flow isn't much like yoga.
 Both disciplines do include movements intended to improve your mobility, flexibility and stability.
 However, there is very little overlap in the actual movements themselves.
 Animal Flow is a more dynamic and active practice, with few movements held in place.
 The focus is on moving through a range-of-motion, rather than holding a static position.
 In instances where movements may appear slightly similar, Animal Flow typically utilizes a different technique, focusing on different muscular systems and intentions, that results in an entirely different experience of the position.
 These differences can, in fact, sometimes be frustrating to yoga instructors who are accustomed to a very different approach to and execution of stretching movements.
-In addition, Animal Flow is a purely phsyical practice that does not include any of the religious, spiritual, or cultural foundations of yoga.
+In addition, Animal Flow is a purely physical practice that does not include any of the religious, spiritual, or cultural foundations of yoga.
 We have tremendous respect for the history and culture behind the many variations of yoga, and would not make any claims to be building upon any of it.
 While we do accept Yoga Teacher trainings as an acceptable qualification to become a Certified Animal Flow Instructor, we do not include any yoga teachings or concepts in our program or workshops.

 We have a lot of respect for the ZUU program, which may appear similar in that it also uses animal movements.
 However, ZUU is much more focused on animal locomotion, while animal locomotion is only part of Animal Flow.
 ZUU also utilizes more High Intensity Interval Training (HIIT), aiming to provide an extremely cardio-intense workout.
 While Animal Flow can include some HIIT and can be cardio-intense, it is more concerned with connecting to your body and perfecting precision of movement.
 Thus, the implementation and purpose of the programs are very different.